uabrc/uabrc.github.io/docs/data_management/lts/iam_and_policies.md

 If you want to grant other users access to your allocation:

 - You can set permissions using a [bucket policy](../lts/iam_and_policies.md#sharing-buckets).
-- Any user with system access, including those with their own individual LTS allocation and an active Cheaha account, can be granted access.
+- Any user with an individual LTS allocation can be granted access.

 ## Key Handling and Ownership